Prospective Students

 • developing science communication materials

-In addition to these tasks, students are expected to participate in weekly lab meetings which may include brainstorming, problem-solving, peer-mentoring, and student-led journal/podcast discussions.
+In addition to these tasks, students are expected to participate in weekly lab meetings which often include team building, planning, problem-solving, peer mentoring, and student-led journal/podcast discussions.

-If you are an undergraduate or master's student and would like to connect with Dr. Rodgers about the possibility of joining the lab as a research assistant, please follow the link below to complete an interest form, and she will follow-up with you.
-If you are a prospective PhD student, please reach out to Dr. Rodgers directly via email.
+If you are an undergraduate or master's student and would like to connect about the possibility of joining the lab as a research assistant, please fill out the interest form below.
+If you are a prospective PhD student, please reach out to Naomi directly via email (naomi-rodgers@uiowa.edu).

 Student Interest Form